shivannis/xandr-docs-public/xandr-docs/articles/monetize/curator-billing-report.md

 ---
-title : Curator Billing Report description : Learn how Curator Billing Report allows you to manage internal invoicing for your curation activities.
+title: Curator Billing Report
+description: Learn how Curator Billing Report allows you to manage internal invoicing for your curation activities.
 ms.date: 10/28/2023
 ---